hannnwang/Anisotropic-Helmholtz-decomposition-for-Lagrangian-data/README.md

 The folder titled "Synthetic" contains the codes corresponding to the synthetic examples given in section 5 in the paper.
 The folder titled "LASER" contains the codes corresponding to the LASER application presented in section 6 in paper.The folder "Synthetic" is formatted and captioned.
 The folder "LASER" contains all necessary codes, they are similar to the synthetic example codes, but are not captioned yet.
 You are welcome to contact me by hannnwangus@gmail.com if you are trying to use the data code and encounter difficulties.

+Update: we are trying to convert the structure function computations from Matlab into python codes.
+Stay tuned!